Testing Monotonicity of Mean Potential Outcomes in a Continuous Treatment with High-Dimensional Data: Introduction

 Our paper is related to a growing literature on testing monotonicity in regression problems such as \cite{Bowmanetal1998}, \cite{Ghosaletal2000}, \cite{Gijbelsetal2000}, \cite{HallHeckman2000}, \cite{DumbgenSpokoiny2001}, \cite{Durot2003}, \cite{Beraudetal2005}, \cite{WangMeyer2011}, \cite{Chetverikov2019} and \cite{HsuLiuShi2019}.
-The main difference between our method and the previously suggested tests is that we rely on a two-step estimation process when computing the moments, with the first step consisting of nonparametrically estimating the generalized propensity score, i.e.\ the conditional density of a treatment dose given the covariates, by kernel regression.
+The main difference between our GMS method and the previously suggested tests is that we rely on a two-step estimation procedure when computing the moments, with the first step consisting of estimating the generalized propensity score, i.e.\ the conditional density of a treatment dose given the covariates, and/or the conditional mean function.
 For this reason, it is necessary to take into account the behavior of the first step when we derive the limiting behavior of the estimated moment inequalities underlying our test.
-In addition to the nonparametric method, we also consider testing under parametrically estimated generalized treatment propensity scores and investigate the finite sample behavior of either approach in a simulation study.
-We also extend our method to testing conditional monotonicity given observed covariates.